FlorianPfisterer/2D-LSTM-Seq2Seq/README.md

 ### General Architecture
 A source sentence is read by a standard 1D bidirectional LSTM encoder using end-to-end trained embedding vectors.
-Its hidden states ![](https://timodenk.com/api/tex2img/h_0%2C%20%5Cdots%2C%20h_n?format=svg) (concatenating both directions)are then used as the inputs in the horizontal dimension of the 2D-LSTM.
+Its hidden states ![](https://timodenk.com/api/tex2img/h_0%2C%20%5Cdots%2C%20h_n?format=svg) (concatenating both directions) are then used as the inputs in the horizontal dimension of the 2D-LSTM.

 Vertically, the autoregressively generated (embedded) tokens (targets in training mode)
 ![](https://timodenk.com/api/tex2img/y_0%2C%20%5Cdots%2C%20y_m?format=svg) of the respective previous row are given to the 2D cell.

-The hidden state of the cells in the last column are then fed into a fully-connected softmax layer which forms the prediction for the next output token.
+The hidden state of the cell in the last column is then fed into a fully-connected softmax layer which forms the prediction for the next output token.

 The basic idea is that the 2D-LSTM re-reads the input sentence for each new output token, conditioned on the